 The First-Year Summer Research Fellowship program provides support for a summer research experience under the supervision of a Yale faculty member.
 Applicants are expected to have laid an appropriate foundation through their coursework and to present a well-developed proposal for a research project with substantial pedagogic and scholarly merit.

-Award recipients will perform research during the summer, and will participate in summer and academic year activities of the First-Year Summer Research Fellowship program, including journal clubs, seminars, symposia and dinners.
+Award recipients will perform research during the summer, and will participate in six consecutive weeks of the Entering Summer Research workshops.
+They may also partake in summer and academic year activities of the First-Year Summer Research Fellowship program, including journal clubs, seminars, symposia and dinners.

 Eligibility and Application

 Stipend support of $4,300 is granted for 10 weeks minimum of summer research (which should be consecutive and full-time, with no other commitment, such as employment or courses) under the supervision of a Yale University faculty member.
 Currently enrolled first-years proposing research in the natural sciences, engineering, mathematics and computer science are eligible to apply.
 Research must be supervised by a member of the Yale faculty (including the Graduate and Professional Schools), and will be conducted at Yale.